-The water protection that these boots provide is the primary reason our testers prefer this boot for quick chores and dirty or wet jobs.
-Any time liquid water is involved, we reach for this boot before any others.
+The water protection these boots provide is the primary reason our testers prefer this boot for quick chores and dirty or wet jobs.
+Any time liquid water is involved, we reach for this boot before others.
 They will keep you dry until the snow or water is so deep that it topples over the 13.5-inch tall boot shaft.
 There are no seams until the top of the rubber coating, and even then, the single seam that joins the neoprene on the back of the boot is covered with a glued-on rubber patch.

 Comfort and Fit

 The Arctic Ice is a slip-on boot, meaning it has no laces, and the calf shaft is stretchy to allow the foot to slide in easily.
 This makes them easy to slide on and off but also leaves the boot on the roomy side regarding the size.
 This is common to all slip-on work boots, and although this particular boot is the best-fitting out of all the slip-on boots we tested, it still bothered us.
 They feel a lot more comfortable with thick socks.